TitansProductions/TP-Battlepass/README.md

 This is a unique battlepass script for your players with many features and optimizations.

-Features
+Features:

-    Battlepass Leveling System works with playtime which is also configurable if you want to increase level requirement after every level (All levels are having 300 minutes as playtime as default).
+- Battlepass Leveling System works with playtime which is also configurable if you want to increase level requirement after every level (All levels are having 300 minutes as playtime as default).

-    Supports Multicharacters.
+- Supports Multicharacters.

-    Level rewards, such as items, weapons, money, black_money, bank.
+- Level rewards, such as items, weapons, money, black_money, bank.

-    Custom reward packages (Optionable).
+- Custom reward packages (Optionable).
 That means, if you want to give multiple items, money or anything at the same time in a level reward, you can create a pack in Config.levelRewardPacks called for example “clips” and add this pack as a reward type in order to give multiple items (in this pack i would give all magazine types).

-    Some basic images are included (Suggested images size is: 128 x 91 | 128 x 128), otherwise displaying images will not be correct.
+- Some basic images are included (Suggested images size is: 128 x 91 | 128 x 128), otherwise displaying images will not be correct.

-Commands
+Commands:

-    /battlepass - Allows you to open battlepass.
+- /battlepass - Allows you to open battlepass.

-    /setbattlepassexp - Sets battlepass current level exp progress on the selected player id.
+- /setbattlepassexp - Sets battlepass current level exp progress on the selected player id.

 Make sure before starting the script to change the items in the config